hirwabr/Quantum-flow-engine/README.md

 1. **Auto-Benchmark:** Demonstrates a standard federated learning round.
 2. **Shock Simulation:** Trigger a region-wide supply chain disruption to see the Quantum-Lead in action.
 3. **Lead Capture:** Integrated investor deck request system.
 ---
 *Developed for the 2026 FinTech Innovation Panel.*
+© 2026 QuantumFlow.ai.
+All rights reserved.
+Confidential and Proprietary.